 You turn to Big Picture.
 Because you better believe that these regional finals brought us the best of the best, and the awards ceremonies needed to reflect the caliber of talent in the room.

-For this year’s EOY galas, the numbers were BIG.
-300 graphic and video elements, 78 finalists interviews, 50 B-Roll shoots, 26 category winners and full stage and set design in 3 locations – Seattle, Los Angeles and San Jose.
-Thank you EY for including us year after year!
+For this year’s gala events, the numbers were BIG.
+The live event production took on 300 graphic and video elements, 78 finalists interviews, 50 B-Roll shoots, 26 category winners and full stage and set design in 3 locations – Seattle, Los Angeles and San Jose.

 EY (Ernst & Young) is one of the largest professional firms in the world and is one of the “Big Four” accounting firms.